awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

-# Hibernate Your Instance<a name="Hibernate"></a>
+# Hibernate Your Linux Instance<a name="Hibernate"></a>

-When you hibernate an instance, we signal the operating system to perform hibernation \(suspend\-to\-disk\), which saves the contents from the instance memory \(RAM\) to your Amazon EBS root volume\.
+When you hibernate an instance, we signal the operating system to perform hibernation \(suspend\-to\-disk\)\.
+Hibernation saves the contents from the instance memory \(RAM\) to your Amazon EBS root volume\.
 We persist the instance's Amazon EBS root volume and any attached Amazon EBS data volumes\.
-When you restart your instance, the Amazon EBS root volume is restored to its previous state, the RAM contents are reloaded, and the processes that were previously running on the instance are resumed\.
-Previously attached data volumes are reattached and the instance retains its instance ID\.
+When you restart your instance:
++ The Amazon EBS root volume is restored to its previous state
++ The RAM contents are reloaded
++ The processes that were previously running on the instance are resumed
++ Previously attached data volumes are reattached and the instance retains its instance ID

 You can hibernate an instance only if it's [enabled for hibernation](#enabling-hibernation) and it meets the [hibernation prerequisites](#hibernating-prerequisites)\.

 If an instance or application takes a long time to bootstrap and build a memory footprint to become fully productive, you can use hibernation to pre\-warm the instance\.
+To pre\-warm the instance, you:

+1. Launch it with hibernation enabled\.

-To pre\-warm the instance, launch it, bring it to a desired state, and then hibernate it, ready to be resumed to the same state as needed\.
+1. Bring it to a desired state\.

+1. Hibernate it, ready to be resumed to the same state as needed\.

 We don't charge usage for a hibernated instance when it is in the `stopped` state\.
-We do charge for instance usage while the instance is in the `stopping` state \(unlike when you [stop an instance](Stop_Start.md) without hibernating it\) when the contents of the RAM are transferred to the Amazon EBS root volume\.
-We don't charge usage for data transfer fees, but we do charge for the storage for any Amazon EBS volumes, including storage for the RAM contents\.
+We do charge for instance usage while the instance is in the `stopping` state, when the contents of the RAM are transferred to the Amazon EBS root volume\. \(This is different from when you [stop an instance](Stop_Start.md) without hibernating it\.\) We don't charge usage for data transfer fees\.
+However, we do charge for storage of any Amazon EBS volumes, including storage for the RAM contents\.

 If you no longer need an instance, you can terminate it at any time, including when it is in a `stopped` \(hibernated\) state\.
 For more information, see [Terminate Your Instance](terminating-instances.md)\.

-**Important**
-Hibernation is currently not supported on Windows instances\.
+**Note**
+For information about using hibernation on Windows instances, see [Hibernate Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Hibernate.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 **Topics**
 + [Overview of Hibernation](#instance_hibernate)